CSCfi/llm-fine-tuning-examples/README.md

 Note that the `Meta-LLama-3.1-8B` model is a "Gated model" on Hugging Face, it requires that you log in and ask for access to the model.
 Once you have recieved access you can generate an [Access Token in Hugging Face](https://huggingface.co/settings/tokens).
+Just click "Create new token" and select Token type: "Read".

 On the supercomputer you can then install the access token like this:

 ```bash
 export HF_HOME=/scratch/YOUR_PROJECT/${USER}/hf-cache